uriel343/MP_TEST_BACKEND/README.md

 # Manage Locations BACKEND

-The project consist on a basic auth system oriented to handle the locations from the Entity
+The project consist on a basic crud api system oriented to handle the locations from the Entity

 # Technologies used on it
 - Nodejs with JS